Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 |  +- logo.png      <- Self-explanatory
 |
 |- lrr.conf      <- Mojolicious configuration file
-|- .shinobu-pid  <- Last known PID of the Background Worker
 |- .perltidy.rc  <- PerlTidy config file to match the coding style
 +- package.json  <- NPM file, contains front-end dependency listing and shortcuts
 ```

-## Background Worker Architecture
+## Shinobu Architecture

-The Shinobu Background Worker runs in parallel of the LRR Mojolicious Server and handles various tasks repeatedly:
+The Shinobu File Watcher runs in parallel of the LRR Mojolicious Server and handles various tasks:

-* Scanning the content folder for new archives using inotify watches
+* Scanning the content folder for new archives at start
+* Keeping track of new/deleted archives using inotify watches
-* Adding new archives and executing Plugins on them if enabled
+* Adding new archives to the database and executing Plugins on them if enabled
-* Regenerates the JSON cache when metadata or archive count changes

-It's a second process spawned through the Proc::Background Perl Module.
+It's a second process spawned through the Proc::Simple Perl Module.
+Heavier tasks are handled by a [Minion](https://docs.mojolicious.org/Minion) Job Queue, which is much more closely linked to Mojo and basically just werks™

 ## About the Search Cache